 Our Founder: Lieutenant General Milton G. Baker

 LTG Baker established friendships and patronage for Valley Forge from Generals George C. Marshall, Dwight D. Eisenhower, Matthew B. Ridgway, and many more.
-To this day General Baker is considered a legend at the Academy and College and will remain so as long as there are alumni and cadets to remember his accomplishments.
+To this day LTG Baker is considered a legend at VFMAC and will remain so as long as there are alumni and cadets to remember his accomplishments.

 Established in 1928, Valley Forge Military Academy has a long tradition of instilling values and building self-confidence to prepare tomorrow’s leaders.
 VFMA is an independent, private, college preparatory school for boys in grades 7-12 founded with the purpose to “meet the crying need for the education of America’s youth.”
 After surviving a first year fire, VFMA has continued to expand its educational and athletics programs and facilities for its students and faculty.
 The Academy offers college preparatory academics, credentialed faculty, competitive PIAA athletics, and individual attention, providing cadets with an environment focused on their academic success.
 Ninety five percent of Academy graduates enter college after high school.
 VFMA is dedicated to idea that it will provide education to students of “good moral character”.